Research Themes

 Desert Hydrology

-Our group has long-term experiments across a range of watersheds where we combine field instrumentation, sampling, remote sensing, and physically-based hydrologic modeling.
+Our group has long-term experiments across a range of watersheds (shrublands, grasslands, forests) where we combine field instrumentation, sampling, remote sensing, and physically-based hydrologic modeling.
 We advance knowledge in arid and semiarid hydrology for land and water managers.
 To do so, we study hydrologic patterns, atmospheric, ecologic and geomorphic interactions, and link these to sustainable water resources.
 Recent publications include Schreiner-McGraw et al. (2020), Vivoni et al. (2021), Vivoni et al. (2022), and Keller et al. (2023).
-This work has been funded by the NSF LTER Program, US Army Research Office, and USDA Agricultural Research Service, among others.
+This work has been funded by the NSF LTER Program, US Army Research Office, Department of Energy, Salt River Project and USDA, among others.

 • Water, energy, and carbon dioxide exchanges across different ecosystems (Dr. Eli Perez-Ruiz)